KimjManansala/alpha_sense_messaging_board/README.md

  - Navigation panel shows a list of channels (Done)
  - Message list panel shows a list of message bodies (Done)
  - Editor panel shows a text editor (Done)
-   - Editor has a submit button
+   - Editor has a submit button (Done)

 #### Client interactions
  - Clicking a channel in navigation panel selects that channel (Done)